fleximeter/pctheory/docs/transformations.rst

         Compares two UTOs for inequality.

-        :param other: The other ``UTO``
+        :param UTO other: The other ``UTO``
         :returns: ``True`` or ``False``
         :rtype: bool

     .. py:method:: __repr__(self)

-        Gets a representation of this ``UTO``
+        Gets a representation of this ``UTO``.

         :return: A representation

     .. py:method:: __str__(self)

-        Gets a representation of this ``UTO``
+        Gets a representation of this ``UTO``.

         :return: A representation

-    .. py:method:: cycles(self, mod=12)
+    .. py:method:: cycles(self, mod: int = 12)

-        Gets the cycles of the UTO
+        Gets the cycles of the ``UTO``.

-        :param mod: The number of possible pcs in the system
+        :param int mod: The number of possible pcs in the system.
         :return: The cycles, as a list of lists
+        :return: list

-    .. py:method:: inverse(self, mod=12)
+    .. py:method:: inverse(self, mod: int = 12)

-        Gets the inverse of the UTO
+        Gets the inverse of the ``UTO``.

-        :param mod: The number of possible pcs in the system
+        :param int mod: The number of possible pcs in the system.
         :return: The inverse
+        :rtype: UTO

     .. py:method:: transform(self, item)

-        Transforms a pcset, pcseg, or pc
+        Transforms a pcset, pcseg, or pc.

         :param item: A pcset, pcseg, or pc
         :return: The transformed item

 .. py:function:: find_otos(pcseg1: list, pcseg2: list)

-    Gets all OTO transformations of pcseg1 that contain pcseg2 as an ordered subseg
+    Gets all OTO transformations of pcseg1 that contain pcseg2 as an ordered subseg.

     :param pcseg1: A pcseg
     :param pcseg2: A pcseg